Practical Information for Visitors

 The official currency of the United Arab Emirates is the dirham (abbreviated to Dhs or AED), with currently a fixed exchange rate of AED 3.67 to US$ 1.
 There is some limitation on the import of currency into the country.
-Cash exceeding AED 40,000 or its equivalent in foreign currency must be declared to airport customs control upon entry.
+According to Abu Dhabi International Airport’s official website, cash exceeding AED 100,000 or its equivalent in foreign currency must be declared to airport customs control upon entry.

 Credit cards, such as MasterCard, Visa, American Express and Diners Club, are widely accepted in the United Arab Emirates, as are traveler’s cheques.
 Travelers are advised to carry traveler’s cheques in either US Dollar or UK Pounds Sterling to avoid additional exchange rate charges.

 Telecom and Internet Services

 The Emirates Telecommunications Company (Etisalat) and the Emirates Integrated Telecommunications Company (Du) provide comprehensive telecommunications and Internet services across the Emirate of Abu Dhabi.
 All major hotels offer high-speed Internet connectivity to their guests and Etisalat and Du have a number of “roaming” agreements in place with international mobile telephone operators.